Wednesday, April 14, 2010

 Michael Jackson's Bad

 Five years after the release of Thriller, MJ finally dropped Bad in late August of 1987.
-And while the album sold incredibly well, it didn't move near the numbers that MJ had hoped for.
-And on top of that, critics were not falling over themselves to praise it as they had Thriller.
+And while the album sold incredibly well, it didn't move near the numbers MJ hoped for.
+And on top of that, critics weren't falling over themselves to praise it as they had Thriller.
 As expected, some have dubbed Bad a disappointment, both commercially and artistically.
-It's a testament to MJ's massive popularity that an album which garnered five number-one singles and sold in excess of 40 million copies worldwide could still be considered a commercial disappointment.
+It's a testament to MJ's massive popularity that an album that garnered five number-one singles and sold over 40 million copies worldwide could still be considered a commercial disappointment.
 While most critics agreed that it was a top-notch album, very few, if any, said it was on the same exceptional level as Thriller.

-In my opinion, Bad is a very strong album, and I never get bored of it, even upon repeated listenings.
-It's probably my favorite MJ album.
-While the album lacks world-beating classic cuts like "Billie Jean," and "Beat It," it is just as enjoyable a listening experience as its predecessor.
+In my opinion, Bad is a very strong album, and I never get bored of listening to it, even upon repeated plays.
+While the album lacks world-beating classic cuts like "Billie Jean," and "Beat It," it's just as enjoyable a listening experience as its predecessor.
 The key to really getting into this album is to put Thriller out of your mind and approach it as a stand-alone musical statement.
 Approach it fresh with no unrealistic expectations, and you'll definitely enjoy it more.

 Anyway, let's get down to the songs themselves.
 The album kicks off on a funky note with "Bad."
 The song is sort of an homage to MJ's idol/mentor James Brown ("I got soul, and I'm super bad!"), as it has a grittier and funkier sound than most of MJ's songs up the that point.
 To be sure, the song is not nearly as funky as Brown's combustible grooves, but it's pretty funky for MJ, a nice and unexpected departure from the more smooth R&B/pop cuts off Thriller.
 The Jackson-penned song has a relentless and menacing bass line, and he sings the verses in a husky growl and spits out "Shamone" with the raw soul of a chitlin' circuit blues shouter.
 Legendary jazz organist Jimmy Smith serves up a nasty solo, raising the song's funk quotient considerably.
 Smith's solo is seamlessly followed by an excellent synthesizer solo from keyboardist extraordinaire Greg Phillinganes, who was MJ's musical director on his Bad and Dangerous world tours.

 "Liberian Girl" is the first mellow jam on the album.
-The song has a slight island flavor to it, and MJ sings the song with intense passion.
+The song has a slight island flavor to it, and MJ performs it with intense passion.
 The harmonies on the chorus sound amazingly warm.
 I don't know why this song didn't get more play.
-This song was also written and composed by MJ.
+It was written and composed by MJ.

 MJ goes from church to passionate romance with "I Just Can't Stop Loving You," a duet with Siedah Garrett.
 This song was the first single off the Bad album, and, for the life of me, I don't understand why he would choose such a bland song to kick off the album.
 It just sounds like your standard, by-the-numbers adult contemporary love song, nothing exciting or inspired about it.
 MJ usually comes up with such great melodies, but this is not one of them.
 Also, the lyrics are pretty sappy, even for this type of song.
 Garrett has a decent voice, but brings nothing special to this track.
 This is the only song off Bad that I always skip.